r-che/optsparser/README.md

 Usage Function:

   * Prints help by options in the order they were added - you can group options logically, by functional groups
+  * Prints general description and general form of the command to run an application if they were specified
   * Allows to add separators between groups of options - as empty lines or as text describing the group
+  * Has the ability to customize the option line output - which of the forms (short or long) is printed first, the separator used between them
   * Indicates whether an option is required, otherwise the default value is shown

 ### Test coverage over 99% of the code